-The following headlines from news stories published by MNT report some of the findings from this huge study of hundreds of thousands of women:
+The following headlines are from news stories published recently by MNT.
+They report on some of the findings from this huge study of hundreds of thousands of women:

 Because the Nurses' Health Study asks participants about their lifestyle choices, it has yielded much information about the harms and benefits of various factors, including specific types of food in the diet.

-Cohort studies are also good at finding relationships between health and environmental factors such as chemicals in the air, water and food - issues that the World Health Organization (WHO) helps researchers to investigate with large-scale cohort studies.
+Cohort studies are also good at finding relationships between health and environmental factors such as chemicals in the air, water and food.
+These are issues that the World Health Organization (WHO) helps researchers to investigate with large-scale cohort studies.

 Big cohorts of babies

-In 1958, researchers in the UK launched what has become a highly-regarded large-scale cohort study began that has followed 17,000 people all born in the same week in different regions of Great Britain.
+In 1958, researchers in the UK launched a large-scale cohort study that has followed 17,000 people all born in the same week in different regions of the United Kingdom.

 Since then, researchers from the UK's Centre for Longitudinal Studies have launched more studies with new large groups of babies.

-The latest, the Millennium Cohort Study, is following 19,000 millennium babies, children born in the UK in 2000-2001.
-In addition to data on the health of these children and their parents, the study is also looking into child behavior and cognitive development, plus a host of social factors.
+The latest, the Millennium Cohort Study, is following 19,000 millennium babies, children born in the UK between 2000 and 2001.
+In addition to data on the health of these children and their parents, the study is also looking into child behavior and cognitive development, as well as a range of social factors.

-While cohort studies are graded as the most robust form of medical research after experiments such as randomized controlled trials, they are not always the best form of observational work.
+Cohort studies are graded as the most robust form of medical research after experiments such as randomized controlled trials, but they are not always the best form of observational work.

 Cohort studies do have some limitations:

-- They are typically unsuitable for identifying the cause(s) of a sudden outbreak of disease - case-control studies can give quicker results.
+- They are typically unsuitable for identifying the causes of a sudden outbreak of disease.
+A case-control study can give quicker results.

-- They can only offer clues about the causes of disease, rather than definitive proof of links between risk factors and health (as with any observational medical research).
+- They can only offer clues about the causes of disease, rather than definitive proof of links between risk factors and health.
+This is true of any observational medical research.